 B.A.
 (UBC), LL.M.
 (Cantab.), Ph.D.
 (Cantab.)
 LL.B.
 (Dalhousie), of the Bar of British Columbia

-Prior to taking up her position at the Faculty of Law, Penelope was a Senior Lecturer in Law at Oxford Brookes University, Oxford, UK.
+Penelope Simons is an Associate Professor and Vice Dean Research at the Faculty of Law (Common Law Section), and the Gordon F. Henderson Chair in Human Rights at the Human Rights Research and Education Centre.
+Prior to taking up her position at the University of Ottawa, Penelope was a Senior Lecturer in Law at Oxford Brookes University, Oxford, UK.
 She was called to the British Columbia Bar in 1996 and practiced corporate/commercial law with McCarthy Tétrault LLP.
-She has also worked in the nongovernmental sector on peace and disarmament issues.
+She also worked in the nongovernmental sector on peace and disarmament issues.